enzymejs/enzyme/docs/common-issues.md

 You can use the `render` API to attempt to access and assert on the appended DOM components.
 This will likely become natively supported when React natively supports Portals, which is expected to land with Fiber.

 If the third party solution lets you attach a `ref`, that would be the ideal scenario.
-With a `ref` you can then get that element from Enzyme.
+With a `ref` you can then get that element from enzyme.

 example